 #4 Build an MVP

-To build your LMS from scratch the right way, it’s important to create an MVP first.
+To build an LMS from scratch the right way, it’s important to create an MVP first.
 MVP (minimum viable product) is basically an early version of your software product that has only basic features.
 It will be used by early customers—they will asses your LMS solution and provide you with feedback for further development.

-As with the discovery stage, the main goal here is to collect valuable data and use it to create a product that meets the expectations, preferences, and needs of your customers.
+As with the discovery stage, the main goal here is to collect valuable data and use it to create a software product that meets the expectations, preferences, and needs of your customers.
 By building an MVP first, you will make sure that your product is in demand, that its features are valuable for your target audience, and that once you launch it, it will be successful.

 #5 Create a design for your LMS

-The design of your LMS website or application should be simple.
+The UI/UX design of your LMS website or application should be simple.
 Don’t add too many colors and animation effects—focus on user experience instead.
 The site/app menu should be brief and clear so that your users can easily navigate to the courses and online learning materials.
 Don’t distract them with too many ads, pop-ups, and other elements that don’t add value to your software.
 It is also important to make the sign up process fast and clear—if it takes too long or requires too much information, many users will simply give up and choose another learning platform instead.

-#6 Start custom LMS software development
+#6 Start LMS software development

 Using your product documentation and architecture, software developers write code for website/application components.
 Front-end developers take care of the client side of the application, while back-end programmers are responsible for the server side of the app.
 Once the main code is created, the LMS development company should thoroughly test every developed feature to make sure that it works properly.